glaciaLsc/st/README.md

-# Gary J's st fork
+# Gary J's st rice

-This version of suckless's wonderful simple terminal comes with the alpha, scrollback, and Xresources compatibility patches pre-installed.
+This version of suckless's wonderful simple terminal comes with the alpha, scrollback, and Xresources compatibility patches pre-applied.
 Solarized dark colors are used by default.

 ### Original version of the simple terminal
 <https://st.suckless.org>